D-Nine-Chain/contracts/README.md

 ```

 With the correct Rust version and a keen understanding of the D9 Network's capabilities, developers can craft powerful, efficient, and reliable smart contracts for a wide array of applications.

+## Building guide

+make sure to use:
+`cargo contract build`

+to build all contracts.